hkotb/fastpace/README.md

 ![FaSTPACE algorithm](https://raw.githubusercontent.com/hkotb/fastpace/master/img/algorithm.png)

+The output of FaSTPACE is a peptide alignment and the most enriched motif, the motif consensus that is most overrepresented compared to its expected number of occurrences in the set of peptides.
+The enriched motif is returned with a set of metrics describing the level of enrichment of the motif.
 The core of the algorithm produces a refined global similarity matrix from which these outputs are produced.
 A global similarity matrix is a probabilistic representation of the similarity of the peptide to all other peptides in the dataset.
 The method consists of three steps: initiation, refinement and post-processing of the global similarity matrix.

 ## Usage